-Students play an integral role in my research.
-This page includes descriptions of past student projects related to my long-term program on modeling collective behavior in locusts.
+Hello!
+Are you wondering, "What is applied math research, anyway?"
+This page describes recent student projects related to my long-term program to understand collective behavior in locusts.
 Check these out to get a sense of what doing research with me might be like, and shoot me an email if you have any questions.

 Locusts form swarms with distinctive geometries that appear to aid in foraging.
 Fig A shows locusts moving perpendicular to the line of advancing insects through a lush agricultural field.
 In contrast, Fig C shows locusts moving parallel to the collective stream towards an isolated patch of vegetation.
 No leader directs the swarm to aggregate or move in these ways, instead both collective behaviors can be attributed to the interaction of rules that dictate an individual locust's attraction to food and social attraction/repulsion from other locusts.
 Understanding that interaction may eventually help identify efficient strategies for controlling locust outbreaks.

 Most of the recent projects below involve data science in an effort to advance our empirical understanding of locust behavior within a swarm.

 Motion Tracking Individual Locusts in a Swarm

 The form, speed, and density of these swarms is in large part due to social interactions, such as a locust orienting itself to move in the same direction as its neighbors.
 In order to deduce these interactions, we extracted numerical trajectories from raw video footage of locusts marching in the field.
 The video was provided by our collaborator Jerome Buhl (University of Adelaide), an eminent locust biologist.
 We conducted exploratory analysis of these trajectories, which continued in additional projects below.